 Understanding Weeping Tile Systems

-Frequent rain is common in Montreal during the rainy months of the year which can saturate the soil surrounding your house.
+Frequent rain is common in Toronto during the rainy months of the year which can saturate the soil surrounding your house.
 If you keep a lush front yard or backyard requiring regular irrigation, this will also contribute to another source of water that the soil surrounding your house will be taking in.
 When this soil becomes saturated it can lead to erosion and cause shifting of your homes foundation, leading to structural instability, foundation cracks and potential basement leaks.
 A weeping tile system is a great way to counteract this damage.
 As an intricate water drainage system, a weeping tile system can successfully protect your house foundation from water damage.